Random Flag Complexes and Asymptotic Syzygies

 We now summarize Ein and Lazarsfeld's central result on asymptotic syzygies.
-For a module $M$, we define $\rho_k(M)$ as the ratio of nonzero entries in the $k$th row of the Betti table:
+For a graded module $M$ over a polynomial ring, we recall that $\beta_{i,j}(M)$ denotes the number of minimal generators of degree $j$ of the $i$th syzygy module of $M$; see~\cite[\S1B]{eisenbud-syzygies} for a review.
+We define $\rho_k(M)$ as the ratio of nonzero entries in the $k$th row of the Betti table:

 Under increasingly positive embeddings, ~\cite{ein-laz-asymptotic} shows that these densitites approach $1$. \begin{thm}[Ein-Lazarsfeld, 2012] Let $X$ be a smooth, $d$-dimensional projective variety and let $A$ be a very ample divisor on $X$.
 For any $n\geq 1$, let $S_n$ be the homogeneous coordinate ring of $X$ embedded by $nA$.
 For each $1\leq k \leq d$, $\rho_k(S_n)\to 1$ as $n\to \infty$. \end{thm} See~\cite[Theorem~A]{ein-laz-asymptotic} for the sharper result and Figure~\ref{fig:ein-laz} for an illustration.
 A similar nonvanishing phenomenon was shown to hold for integral varieties~\cite[Theorem, p.~2256]{zhou}, arithmetically Cohen-Macaulay varieties~\cite[Theorem~3.1]{ein-erman-laz-quick}, and certain iterated subdivisions of Stanley-Reisner rings~\cite{cjkw}.
 Moreover, experiments in Macaulay2 with different asymptotic families of ideals (graph curves, unions of linear spaces, etc.) suggest that this asymptotic nonvanishing behavior occurs in a broad range of examples.
 This motivates the following question.